 About Slow Muse

-Two quotes have been been a steadying influence and continue to help steer a course towards what is authentic, deeply imagined and memorable.
+Two quotes have been fundamental to my approach and continue to steer me towards what is authentic, deeply imagined and memorable.

 What we need more of is slow art: art that holds time as a vase holds water: art that grows out of modes of perception and making whose skill and doggedness make you think and feel; art that isn’t merely sensational, that doesn’t get its message across in ten seconds, that isn’t falsely iconic, that hooks onto something deep-running in our natures.
 In a word, art that is the very opposite of mass media.

 What’s missing is art that seems made by one person out of intense personal necessity, often by hand.